Kerch (also spelled Kertch) is a city located in the eastern part of the Crimean peninsula (Crimea Republic).

 - The Fisherman Day, the second Sunday in July (since 1988);

 - The City Day, the second Saturday in September (since 1998).

 The Glory obelisk on Mitridat mountain was opened on August 8, 1944.
 It was the first monument to the World War II events on the territory of the USSR.

-It is worth mentioning that stone of St.Trinity church - central church in Kerch - was used for construction of the monument.
-The church survived war and occupation but, in 1944, after the town was set free, it was destroyed by the Soviet regime.
+It is worth mentioning that stone of St.Trinity church - the main church in Kerch - was used for construction of the monument.
+The church survived the war and occupation but, in 1944, after the town was set free, it was destroyed by the Soviet regime.

 The main square in the city (Lenin Square) was built in the 30s of the 19th century on the place of destroyed Turkish fortress.